Invite friends and family to read the obituary and add memories.

 Select your format and elements to print

-Jeraldine Norma Ballou, a cherished wildlife photographer and beloved member of her community, passed away peacefully on April 30, 2026.
-Born on June 16, 1949, Jeraldine’s life was a testament to her passion for nature and her profound dedication to capturing its beauty through her camera lens.
+Jeraldine Norma Ballou, a cherished wildlife photographer and beloved member of her community, passed away peacefully on April 30, 2026, at the Whitney Nursing and Rehab Center in Whitney, Texas, following a brief illness, at the age of 76.
+Born on June 16, 1949, the daughter of Norman Ballou and Elsie Tivey and grew up in Alexandria, NH.
+She was a graduate of Bristol High School.
+Jeraldine’s life was a testament to her passion for nature and her profound dedication to capturing its beauty through her camera lens.

 Jeraldine’s love for Wyoming was evident throughout her life; it was not only her home but her muse.
 She pursued her education at the University of Wyoming in Laramie, where she earned her bachelor's degree.
 It was during her college years that she deepened her appreciation for the wild landscapes that would later define her career and legacy.